The Advocacy Training and Development Program

 Insurance

-The Veterans' Indemnity and Training Association (VITA) provides professional indemnity insurance for people who both:
+Your ESO may have coverage that provides professional indemnity insurance for people who both:

 - are a suitably qualified, trained and authorised members of an ESO